primer/react/.changeset/early-drinks-love.md

 If you don't use any color-related system props (e.g. `color`, `bg`, `borderColor`), all components should work without changes.
 If you're using color-related system props, you'll need to update them to use the new functional variables.
 Reference the tables below to see how old variables map to new functional variables.

-If you have any quenstions, feel free to reach out in the #design-systems channel.
+If you have any questions, feel free to reach out in the #design-systems channel.

 #### Text